carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .output}

-Now we will turn on logging to save all subsequent interaction with GAP into a
-log file.
-Assuming that you do not have a file named `gap-intro.log` in the GAP
-current directory (i.e. the directory where you have started GAP on Unix systems,
-and the working directory for GAP on Windows), enter the following:
+If you want to record what you did in a GAP session, so you can look over it later, you can enable logging with the `LogTo` function, like this.

 ~~~
 LogTo("gap-intro.log");
 ~~~
 {: .source}

-Then the file `gap-intro.log` in the GAP current directory will contain all
+This will create a file file `gap-intro.log` in the current directory which
-subsequent input and output that will appear on your terminal.
-To stop logging,
+will contain all subsequent input and output that appears on your terminal.
-you will need to call `LogTo` without arguments, as in `LogTo();` (but
+To stop logging, you can call `LogTo` without arguments, as in `LogTo();`,
-don't do this now, as we don't want to stop it), or leave GAP.
+or leave GAP.
+Note that `LogTo` blanks the file before starting, if it
+already exists!

-It will be useful to leave some comments in the log file in case you will
+It can be useful to leave some comments in the log file in case you will
 return to it in the future.
 A comment in GAP starts with the symbol `#` and
 continues to the end of the line.
-Now, if you enter the following after the
+You can enter the following after the
 GAP prompt:

 ~~~